Larry David's Broadway play sets advance ticket sales record

-NEW YORK (Reuters) - Comedian Larry David’s new play, “Fish in the Dark,” is shaping up for a major opening on Broadway next month and has already set a record for advance ticket sales by racking up $13.5 million before a single performance.
+NEW YORK, Jan 26 (Reuters) - Comedian Larry David’s new play, “Fish in the Dark,” is shaping up for a major opening on Broadway next month and has already set a record for advance ticket sales by racking up $13.5 million before a single performance.

 The comedy about death begins previews on Feb.
 2 and opens on March 5 for a limited 18-week run at the Cort Theatre.
 It is written by and stars David, the co-creator and writer of the hit comedy series “Seinfeld” and the star of HBO’s “Curb Your Enthusiasm,” in his Broadway debut.